 - Day 4 |Wednesday August 5 – Stop on Red

 - Day 5 |Thursday August 6 – Get the Facts

 - Day 6 | Friday August 7 – Red Light Cameras Save Lives

 - Day 7 | Saturday August 8 – Take the Pledge

 For more information and updates, visit the NCSR website.

 So what can your company do to improve roadway safety?

 Roadway safety is a commitment to protecting yourself and those around you.
 To lessen roadway incidents, implement annual driver safety courses for your Team Members focused on defensive driving and/or developing good habits and look into incorporating technology to better monitor and coach your team.
 Many electronic logging software programs can collect data regarding your fleet’s speed over the road and various at-risk behaviors such as hard accelerations, braking, or cornering.
 And with weekly or monthly inspections, you can see where you should focus your efforts, including the installation of safety devices such as dashboard cameras, lane departure warnings, and assured clear distance systems.

 Remember: when you’re behind the wheel, it’s your responsibility to keep yourself and others on the road safe.
 Encourage your teams to be respectful of other drivers and obey traffic laws.

-EnviroServe specializes in “when you need us, where you need us” service utilizing the right equipment and team for the job.
+EnviroServe specializes in “where you need us, when you need us” service utilizing the right equipment and team for the job.
 Contact (800) 488-0910 for emergency response services and help safely completing environmental remediation, waste management and safe transportation of hazardous and nonhazardous materials.